 Through a partnership with Westfield State University, teachers can earn three graduate credits in biology by attending a series of BioTeach workshops, completing online coursework, and designing and implementing a unit mastery plan.
-This program is designed for classroom teachers with at least two grades seven through 12 classes during the current academic year.
+This program is designed for grade 7-12 classroom teachers actively teaching at least two classes during the current academic year.

 Our intensive BioTeach Summer Institute focuses on biotechnology and molecular biology techniques and lab activities.
 This program is designed to use the biotechnology tools and techniques of gel electrophoresis, PCR, HiFi DNA assembly and CRISPR to create new recombinant bacterial strains.
 The Institute is held over five days in August 2021 [location TBD].
 Attendees can earn up to 67.5 Professional Development Points (PDPs) or three graduate credits.